LearnOnDemandSystems/docs/guides/cloud-slice/cloud-slice.md

 1. [Amazon Web Services](aws/aws-cloud-slice-find-resource-templates.md)
 -->

-Once you have identified one or more cloud platform template documents you want to use, you can create a Cloud Resource Template in LOD by logging on to the Lab on Demand portal and completing the following steps:
+Once you have identified one or more cloud platform template documents you want to use, you can create a Cloud Resource Template in Skillable Studio by logging on to the Skillable Studio  portal and completing the following steps:

 1. Click **Cloud Resource Templates** in the Cloud Services tile.